Creating an efficient development workflow

 defaultPortal to be your sandbox account, so when you run commands using the CMS CLI, it will automatically interact with your sandbox, and reduce accidental production deploys.
 At this point, your configuration file will look something like this:

 A significant amount of developers building on HubSpot use Visual Studio Code.
 That inspired the HubSpot VS Code Extension.
-The extension adds handy intellisense snippets, HubL code completion, and HubL syntax highlighting.
+The extension adds handy intellisense snippets, HubL code completion, HubL syntax highlighting HubL Linting.
 The project is open source and contributions are welcome.
 If you have feedback, please file an issue on the repository.

 When working in your development environment, it is safe to use the watch command to automatically upload changes when you save files in your text editor to rapidly develop.
 If you use the Design Manager “Live preview with display options” tool for a template, as you save changes, you will automatically see them reflected in the rendered output of the template preview.
 To view the live preview of a template, select Preview > Live Preview with display options within the template editor of the Design Manager.